PRIVATE ART COLLECTIONS

 The Exploratory Expert Group

-The second meeting of the Exploratory Expert Group is scheduled for March 2023 in Rome.
+The second meeting of the Working Group will take place on 11-13 December in Rome.